php-cache/documentation/docs/symfony/cache-bundle.md

 php app/console cache:flush help
 ```

-*Caution: If you are using an implementation that does not support tagging you will clear all with any of the above commands.*
+*Caution: If you are using an implementation that does not support tagging you will clear all with any of the above commands.
+Make sure you always have the option `use_tagging` to avoid this.*

 [CacheAdapterBundle]:https://github.com/php-cache/cache-adapter-bundle